eclipse-velocitas/velocitas-docs/content/en/docs/val/interface_guideline.md

       <td>UNAVAILABLE</td>
       <td>Yes</td>
       <td>no_service</td>
-      <td>To be used if the service is temporarily unavailable, e.g. during system startup.</td>
+      <td>To be used if the service is temporarily unavailable, e.g., during system startup.</td>
     </tr>
     <tr>
       <td>DATA_LOSS</td>
       <td>No</td>
       <td>other</td>
-      <td>No explicit use case on server side in SDV identified.
+      <td>No explicit use case identified on server side in SDV.
 Out of scope of VSC.</td>
     </tr>
     <tr>
       <td>UNAUTHENTICATED</td>
       <td>No</td>
       <td>other</td>
-      <td>No explicit use case on server side in SDV identified.
+      <td>No explicit use case identified on server side in SDV.
 Out of scope of VSC.</td>
     </tr>
     <tr>
       <td>N/A</td>